 Mission & History

 Reducing Racial and Economic Segregation in American Housing Markets.
-The Inclusivity Institute is committed to using research, outreach, and collaboration to reduce racial and economic segregation in American housing markets.
+The Inclusivity Institute is committed to using research, outreach, and collaboration to reduce racial residential and economic segregation in American housing markets.

 By most measures, people with different income or educational levels are less likely to live in the same community now than they were twenty years ago, even as housing has, in inflation-adjusted dollars, become more expensive.
 The Inclusivity Institute believes this combination of rising “economic segregation” and a widely-perceived housing crisis largely reflects, we suspect, three things: